browserengineering/book/book/styles.md

 The CSS box model
 =================

-It'd be nice to have add some stylistic properties for authors to manipulate with this `style` attribute.
+It'd be nice to have some stylistic properties for authors to manipulate with this `style` attribute.
 Let's add support for *margins*, *borders*, and *padding*, which change the position of block layout objects.
 Here's how those work.
 In effect, every block